-The Fund for Wellesley: The mission of the Fund for Wellesley is to promote the common good and to benefit all residents of the Town.
-The Fund for Wellesley is a permanent source of funding that fosters innovation and collaboration in support of community needs and opportunities.
+Community Fund for Wellesley: The mission of the Community Fund for Wellesley is to promote the common good and to benefit all residents of the Town.
+The Community Fund for Wellesley is a permanent source of funding that fosters innovation and collaboration in support of community needs and opportunities.
 We seek to encourage a spirit of philanthropic giving to help make Wellesley a better place for its citizens in which to live, work and play.
 We provide ways for donors to give back and leave a legacy in their community.

 A Path in the Woods Foundation: As high school graduates prepare for a fall in college, a new foundation offers support for young men and women who seeking a non-traditional path

 Pan-Massachusetts Challenge: Organizes bike-a-thons to raise money and awareness to fight cancer.
 Bike-a-thons include several that finish or end in Wellesley.

 Razia’s Ray of Hope Foundation is a nonprofit organization that empowers young women and girls in Afghanistan through community-based education in the district of Deh’Subz.
 Founded on the knowledge that education is key to positive, peaceful change for current and future generations, the foundation’s K-12 school provides free education to 625 girls and is the #1 private school in the district.
 The adjacent post-secondary midwifery institute provides marketable skills while helping to improve maternal-fetal outcomes.